sassoftware/devsascom-rest-api-samples/DecisionManagement/modelPublish.md

 }
 ```

-version 8, last updated on 19 March, 2021
+version 12, last updated on 21 February, 2022